ER-95/odin_project/README.md

 * putting `+` before a variable will convert them to a number - so if `apples = 2` and `oranges = 3 ` and we `alert (apples + oranges)`, we'll get `23` because they're concatenated, but if we `alert (+apples + +oranges`), we'll get `5` because they've been converted to numbers

+* to include a variable in a concatenation, you have to use template literals -  `` ` `` instead of `"` or `'` - so `` `Hello, ${name}` ``, for example - these also respect line breaks without needing to manually enter a break character

+* all string methods return a new string rather than modifying the original string

+* regex is written without quotes

 # git stuff
 * things covered in foundations:
     * setting up git, pretty much